cinghie/wordpress-starter-pack/wp-content/plugins/pixelyoursite/readme.txt

-EVEN MORE TRIGGERS FOR THE SIGNAL EVENT:
+EVEN MORE AUTOMATED EVENTS:

-You can capture clicks on internal or external links, embedded video views, clicks on phone numbers or emails, user signups, clicks on AdSense ads.
+You can capture clicks on internal or external links, embedded video views, clicks on phone numbers or emails, user signups, logins, clicks on AdSense ads.